Children Act 1989

-The Children Act 1989 (c 41) is an Act of Parliament of the United Kingdom that received royal assent on 16 November 1989 and came into substantial force across all three jurisdictions of the United Kingdom on 14 October 1991.
+The Children Act 1989 (c.
+41) is an Act of Parliament of the United Kingdom that received royal assent on 16 November 1989 and came into substantial force across all three jurisdictions of the United Kingdom on 14 October 1991.
 In 1995, for the purposes of devolution, the Act was replaced by parallel legislation in Scotland and Northern Ireland.
-And in 2016, Part III of the Act was replaced in Wales.
+In 2016, Part III of the Act was replaced in Wales.

 The Act is described as the most substantial reforms to children's law of the 20th century.

 The Act allocates duties to local authorities, courts, parents, and other agencies in the United Kingdom, to ensure children are safeguarded and their welfare is promoted.
 It centres on the idea that children are best cared for within their own families; however, it also makes provisions for instances when parents and families do not co-operate with statutory bodies.

 Passage

 The Children Bill was announced as part of the Queen's Speech on 22 November 1988 and formally introduced to the House of Lords the following day by the Lord Chancellor, Lord Mackay of Clashfern.
 The Bill was given its second reading in the Lords on 6 December, and was passed to the committee stage on 13 December.
 Committee debates were held on 19 and 20 December and 23 January 1989.
 It reached the report stage on 2 February, with debates on 6, 7 and 16 February.
 On 16 March the Bill was given its third reading in the Lords before being passed to the House of Commons.

 The Bill was given its second reading in the Commons on 27 April.
 It was granted Royal Assent on 16 November 1989 and became an Act.